thomastskng/Stats-Project/Nonlinear-Regressions-and-mixed-effects-models/report3/README.md

 #### NLME Diagnostics plot (in progress)
 ------------------------------------------
+From the first two reports, we suspect that there is a saturation effect within the devices.
+This means the alcohol gets trapped in the device and thus, leads to bias in the parameter estimates.

 An exploratory plot of all the devices (those with CP1 measurements only) looks like:

 ![alt text](https://github.com/thomastskng/Stats-Project/blob/master/Nonlinear-Regressions-and-mixed-effects-models/report3/Exploratory_Data_Analysis.png)